 We offer numerous “youth-friendly” options on many of our events.
 Great for kids and terrific for families.
 The goal is to engage youth in the excitement of these events and the joy of running, biking and swimming.
 About 15% to 20%of our participants are youth under the age of 19.

-Specific “youth-friendly” events include The Dandelion Run, The Harry Corrow Freedom Run, Kingdom Swim, Caspian Swim, Fly to Pie – Kingdom Marathon (Family Challenge 13 mile bike), Halloween Hustle, Santa Run, and the 1 and 5K courses at Memphremagog Speedskating.
+Specific “youth-friendly” events include The Dandelion Run, The Harry Corrow Freedom Run, Kingdom Swim, Caspian Swim, Fly to Pie – Kingdom Marathon (Family Challenge 13 mile bike), Halloween Hustle, Santa Run, and the 1 and 5K courses at the Memphremagog Ice Skating Festival.

-Kingdom Games is a for profit company modeled on Newman’s Own.
+Kingdom Games is a company modeled on Newman’s Own.
 We are committed to donating profits to various local non profit organizations on both sides of the border.
 We also work with these organizations to help raise additional funds from our athletes for good causes.
 In 2016 these contributions exceeded $3,000.
 As we grow, we look to see that number grow as well.

 The Community of Support

-Since we started in 2013 the following sponsors have helped out, sometimes for one or two years with particular initiatives and some perennially: Community National Bank, North Country Hospital, Newport City Renaissance Corporation and The Foundation Christian Vachon and has been sponsored by Jay Peak Resort , The Town of Derby, Vermont Sports Magazine, Passumpsic Savings Bank, Northeast Delta Dental, Lyndon State College, The City of Newport, Community Financial Services Group, Derby Village Store, RE/MAX All Seasons Realty, The Front Desk, Brault’s Slaughter House, Couture’s Maple shop and B&B, Memphremagog Press, Eden Ice Cider, NEK Tasting Center, The Ciderhouse Bar and Grill, Louis Garneau, Pick & Shovel, Century 21, Farm and Forest Realty, Poulin Lumber, and Pomerleau Real Estate, Memphremagog Rentals, and Wright’s Enterprises.
+Since we started in 2013 the following sponsors have helped out, sometimes for one or two years with particular initiatives and some perennially: Community National Bank, North Country Hospital, Newport City Renaissance Corporation, The Foundation Christian Vachon, Jay Peak Resort , Burke Mountain, Kingdom Trails, The Town of Derby, Vermont Sports Magazine, Passumpsic Savings Bank, Northeast Delta Dental, Lyndon State College, The City of Newport, Community Financial Services Group, Derby Village Store, RE/MAX All Seasons Realty, The Front Desk, Brault’s Slaughter House, Couture’s Maple shop and B&B, Memphremagog Press, Eden Ice Cider, NEK Tasting Center, The Ciderhouse Bar and Grill, Louis Garneau, Pick & Shovel, Century 21, Farm and Forest Realty, Poulin Lumber, and Pomerleau Real Estate, Memphremagog Rentals, and Wright’s Enterprises.

-In partnership with the newly formed US Winter Swimming Association, we hosted the first ever, North American Winter Swimming Championships in two 25 meter swimming lanes, cut in the ice on Lake Memphremagog.
+In partnership with the newly formed US Winter Swimming Association, we hosted the first ever, North American Winter Swimming Championships in two lane, 25 meter swimming pool, cut in the ice on Lake Memphremagog.
 This event was well publicized in the Boston Globe, WCAX, NPR, Atlantic, to name a few, and led to the establishment of our annual Memphremagog Winter Swim Festival.

-World Open Water Swimming Association has selected Kingdom Swim to host the World Open Water 10 Mile Championships for the next 5 years.
+World Open Water Swimming Association has partnered with Kingdom Swim to host the World Open Water 10 Mile Championships for the next 5 years.

-In 2016 we partnered with United States Masters Swimmers (USMS) has selected Kingdom Swim to host the USMS 10 Mile National Championships in 2016.
+In 2016 we partnered with United States Masters Swimmers (USMS) to host the USMS 10 Mile National Championships.

 Media and Peer Recognition

 In December, 2013, the Newport Daily Express named Phil White, the NDE Person of the Year for his work in forming Kingdom Games and his commitment to continuing and expanding these offerings.
 He was also one of four finalists in the 2013 Service to Marathon Swimmers Award by Marathon Swimmers Forum for those persons who give back to support open water swimmers.
-He has just been nominated among 12 for consideration of the 2014 Man of the Year by the World Open Water Swimming Association.
+He has also been nominated among 12 for consideration of the 2014 Man of the Year by the World Open Water Swimming Association.
 These nominations reflect the growing appreciation of the value of these games to the athletes and to our community.
 Openwaterpedia has a page that features Phil, some of his accomplishments and articles written about his efforts.